BushLife - Forclaz Travel 100 Hiking Backpack Hero

 Side Pockets

-Both sides of the pack each have their pocket.
+Both sides of the pack have external pockets.
 By pocket, I mean one massive pocket that measures 17″ tall by 6″ wide.
 If you follow the blog, you’ll know I prefer a saw over an axe since it’s lighter and processes wood faster.
 These pockets swallow my Silky Big Boy folding saw with room to spare!
 That’s impressive as it can be closed back up without fear of losing my prized saw.

 Personally, Decathlon is selling the Travel 100 pack short by advertising three outer pockets.
 It’s more like 6 when you add the mesh!
 Mesh is an amazing fabric in the camping world.